+[Note: This information reflect the status in April 2017.
+It can be modified on the basis of the information received during the session taking into account that the final document for the ITC will be submitted at the end of 2017.]

-77. There are 48 Contracting Parties to ADR.
+77. With the accession of Georgia on 19 September 2016, there are now 49 Contracting Parties to ADR.

 78. On the ECE website, the page “country information” contains the addresses of the authorities and bodies designated by them which are competent in accordance with national law to implement ADR.
 This page is kept up-to-date by the secretariat in accordance with the information received from the Contracting Parties.
 For 34 countries, the information is detailed and regularly updated.
 For 12 other countries (Albania, Andorra, Azerbaijan, Belarus, Bosnia and Herzegovina, Cyprus, Estonia, Iceland, Kazakhstan, Liechtenstein, Montenegro, Morocco), the contact details of the main competent authority are available.
-For one country (Tajikistan) the country information is missing.
+For two countries (Georgia and Tajikistan) the country information is missing.

 79. The page “ADR Drivers certificates” contains samples of the ADR driver training certificates issued in accordance with 8.2.2.8.5 of ADR.
-31 countries sent their models of certificates.
+[33] countries sent their models of certificates.
 It is not known whether certificates are delivered or not in the remaining countries.

 80. The page “Linguistic versions (ADR, Instructions in writing)” contains the official translations of the instructions in writing in accordance with 5.4.3.4 of ADR sent by the competent authorities.
 As an aid during an accident emergency situation that may occur or arise during carriage, these instructions in writing shall be provided to the members of the vehicle crew in language(s) that each member can read and understand.
-For 11 countries (Albania, Andorra, Azerbaijan, Bulgaria, Croatia, Iceland, Montenegro, Morocco, The Former Yugoslav Republic of Macedonia, Tunisia, Ukraine), the translation in the official language(s) of the country is not available on the website.
+For 15 countries (Albania, Andorra, Azerbaijan, Bulgaria, Croatia, Greece, Iceland, Italia, Lithuania, Montenegro, Morocco, The Former Yugoslav Republic of Macedonia, Serbia, [Tunisia], Ukraine), the translation in the official language(s) of the country is not available on the website.
 Other main non official languages used in the country may be available.
-For the other countries (77 per cent), at least one official language is available.
+For the other countries (69 per cent), at least one official language is available.

 81. The page “Multilateral agreements” contains the list of valid bilateral and multilateral agreements concluded in accordance with Section 1.5.1 of ADR.
 This page is weekly updated by the secretariat with the information received from the ADR competent authorities.
 The information available on this page is considered as comprehensive.

 82. The page “Accident reports” contains the reports on serious accidents or incidents, notified by the Contracting Parties according to 1.8.5.2 of ADR.
 Since 2004, the reports received from Contracting Parties have been published on the ECE website, but only with the green light from the submitting Competent Authority as some reports may contain confidential information.
 In addition, some countries volunteered to feed the test-database provided by France in relation to the work of the Joint Meeting.
 The information uploaded in the database is not considered as official notification since this is still in pilot phase.
-Countries participating in the test are Croatia, Belgium, Finland, France, Germany, Netherlands, Spain, Sweden and Switzerland.
+Countries participating in the test are Croatia, Belgium, Finland, France, Germany, Netherlands, Spain, Sweden and Switzerland. [see with Claude if update needed]

 D. Lessons learned/areas needing improvement